substance/dar/README.md

 ## Designed for research and scientific publishing

-Dar is being designed for storing [reproducible research publications](https://elifesciences.org/labs/7dbeb390/reproducible-document-stack-supporting-the-next-generation-research-article), but is suitable for any kind of digital documents.
+Dar is being designed for storing [reproducible research publications](https://elifesciences.org/labs/7dbeb390/reproducible-document-stack-supporting-the-next-generation-research-article), but the underlying concepts are suitable for any kind of digital documents that should be bundled together with their assets.

 ## Goals

 - Establish standardised research publications
 - Self-contained archive (includes manuscript, images, source code and data)
-- Stand-alone, offline execution
+- Machine-friendly format to ease development of tools
 - Long-term preservation
+- Stand-alone, offline execution of reproducible elements
 - Language and tool-agnostic (e.g. run Python and/or R, open with Jupyter or Stencila)
-- Machine-friendly format to ease development of tools

 ## Specifications